ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Customer Lockbox address situations where Microsoft Engineers require access to client data within Office 365 to resolve an incident.
 All access requests are recorded for auditing purpose.

+Customer Lockbox requires is included with Microsoft 365 E5 licensing or E5 Compliance licensing.

-Customer Lockbox Design Decisions for all agencies and implementation types
+Customer Lockbox Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Customer Lockbox | Enable | This is to ensure the Agency approves and log interaction with Microsoft Support Engineers.
+Customer Lockbox | Enable | This is to ensure that Microsoft support engineers cannot access the agency's content to perform a service operation without the agency's explicit approval.

 ## Office 365 connectivity